jiansongyang/scrapy-auto-translation-middleware/README.md

 | Yoruba | yo |
 | Zulu | zu |

-`language` is optional and only necessary when your transla
+`language` is optional and only necessary when your translator requires it.
+In cases where your translator is doing things like unit-conversion, for example, it would not be

 ## Write your own translation middleware